clauswilke/PeptideBuilder/README.txt

 This is the PeptideBuilder library, written by Matthew A. Tien, Dariya K. Sydykova, Austin G. Meyer, and Claus O. Wilke.

-This directory contains 3 files, Geometry.py, PeptideBuilder.py,
+The software is provided to you under the GNU General Public License, version 2.0 or later.

-and simpleExample.py.
-The first two constitute the PeptideBuilder library.
+The files 'Geometry.py' and 'PeptideBuilder.py' constitute the PeptideBuilder library.
 They need to be placed into the search path of your python installation.

-The third is a brief example script demonstrating basic use of the PeptideBuilder library.
+The file 'simpleExample.py' is a brief example script demonstrating basic use of the PeptideBuilder library.

-This software is provided to you under the GNU General Public License, version 2.0 or later.
+To test whether your installation works properly, run the script 'unitTests.py' and compare the resulting output to the files in 'unitTests.expected'.
+On unix, the shell script 'runUnitTests.sh' will do that for you.
+If the shell script doesn't find any differences (prints out only empty lines) then everything is working correctly.